 Injectables Before or After Laser Treatment?

 It can be confusing to know what the best order is to schedule your injectables and laser treatments.
 Timing is always an issue when rejuvenating the face with these products.
 It is controversial whether or not the heat from lasers and devices accelerate the breakdown of fillers.
-To understand the relationship between laser treatments and injectables, let’s take a look at how injectables and lasers work independent from one another.
+To understand the relationship between laser treatments and injectables, let’s take a look at how injectables and lasers work independently from one another.

 How Do Injectables Work?

-Injectables rejuvenate the youthful look of plumper skin by relaxing wrinkles and folds as volume and fullness is restored.
+Injectables rejuvenate the youthful look of plumper skin by relaxing wrinkles and folds as volume and fullness are restored.
 Botox and Dysport are comprised of Botulinum toxin.
 These injectables treat laugh lines and nasolabial folds, relax deep frown lines and forehead creases, soften crow’s feet, lift drooping eyebrows, plump lips, correct facial asymmetries, and more.

 Dermal fillers plump thin lips, relax expression lines around the mouth, lift the apples of the cheeks, and balance facial asymmetry.
 The types of cosmetic fillers vary by their chemical composition, degree of gel thickness, and duration of effectiveness.
 The most popular dermal fillers are comprised of hyaluronic acid and calcium hydroxylapatite.
 The dermal filler material which is used depends on the areas that are being injected.
 The right material must be used with the appropriate application.